awsdocs/aws-direct-connect-user-guide/doc_source/multi-account-associate-tgw.md

 1. Under **Association account type**, for **Account owner**, choose **Another account**\.

-1. For **Direct Connect gateway owner**, enter the ID of the AWS account that owns the Direct Connect gateway\.
+1. For **Direct Connect gateway owner**, enter the ID of the account that owns the Direct Connect gateway\.

 1. Under **Association settings**, do the following:

    1. For **Direct Connect gateway ID**, enter the ID of the Direct Connect gateway\.

-   1. For **Virtual interface owner**, enter the ID of the AWS account that owns the virtual interface for the association\.
+   1. For **Virtual interface owner**, enter the ID of the account that owns the virtual interface for the association\.

    1. \(Optional\) To specify a list of prefixes to be allowed from the transit gateway, add the prefixes to **Allowed prefixes**, separating them using commas, or entering them on separate lines\.